 If you know that you have had close contact with a co-worker, visitor, family member or other individual who has confirmed COVID-19 you should stay home and contact your primary care physician, who will determine whether testing or treatment is needed.
 Avoid contact with other people and social gatherings to keep from spreading your illness to others.
 Employees should also notify their supervisor that they are ill and not able to return to work and follow the instructions of their healthcare provider.

-A high-risk exposure generally involves exposure of eyes, nose or mouth, particularly if the individual was in contact of less than 6 feet for a period more than 15 minutes with a person infected with COVID-19.
+A high-risk exposure generally involves exposure of eyes, nose or mouth, particularly if the individual was in contact of less than 6 feet for a period more than 15 minutes over 24 hour period with a person infected with COVID-19.

 Is hand sanitizer available?